umbraco/rfcs/packages/0018-package-format.md

 The specifics for how it would work are not set in stone but ideally NuGet APIs are used since they already deal with dependency resolution, etc....
 Arkadiusz Biel has made a [nice POC](https://github.com/umbraco/Umbraco.Packages/issues/19#issuecomment-554763674) we can start from.
 Due to the complexity and potential edge cases of this there will probably be a few iterations and proof of concepts created.
 For example, there will be a requirement that a NuGet package has a dependency on one of the Umbraco packages like `UmbracoCms` or `UmbracoCms.Web` or `UmbracoCms.Core` even if the package is only JavaScript.
 This is because this dependency will be the flag that determines which version of Umbraco is compatible with the package.
 But unlike installing this package via NuGet in Visual Studio, installing a NuGet package in the backoffice is never going to update the Umbraco package files, the dependency for backoffice installation would only serve as the flag for package compatibility.

 Other challenges of this is about package uninstallation and how to deal with dependencies.
 If a NuGet package is installed in the backoffice and is dependent on 10x other NuGet packages, when we uninstall the main package we cannot also uninstall the other 10x dependencies.
 There may be other packages that are dependent on these packages.
-To keep this simple, when working with packages in the backoffice we won't uninstall package dependencies when a package is uninstalled, like the way Visual Studio works with NuGet packages with the packages.config approach.
+To keep this manageable, when working with packages in the backoffice we won't uninstall package dependencies when a package is uninstalled, like the way Visual Studio works with NuGet packages with the packages.config approach.
 A developer would then have the option to manually uninstall dependencies if there are no other packages dependent on it.

 #### Uniform install experience